she / her / hers

-Dr. Maneshka Eliatamby is a scholar-practitioner focusing on gender equality, public health, peace building and social inclusion among marginalized communities.
-Based in Nepal and Sri Lanka, Maneshka provides technical assistance and research services on gender equality and social inclusion to USAID and foundation clients.
-Her current portfolio includes supporting private sector partners of the SHOPS Plus Program and supporting other Iris Group projects.
-The SHOPS Plus Nepal program includes integrating gender into social marketing programs, addressing gender equality in organizational policies and board governance, and strengthening organizational capacity for gender integration.
-Maneshka is also part of Iris Group’s research team, contributing to reviews of the evidence and best practices for the Gates Foundation and Stanford University.
-Maneshka led the design, implementation, and evaluation of nonviolence and peace education and programming activities in a variety of active conflict and post-conflict zones throughout Africa, Eastern Europe, South Asia and the USA.
-She has held senior program management roles with Search for Common Ground and Communities Without Boundaries in addition to other organizations.
-Maneshka is the co-editor and author of the book Women Waging War & Peace (Continuum Press, 2011) and When the Tiger Was a Woman: Unraveling the Myth and Comprehending the Complexity of the Female Combatant (forthcoming).
-Maneshka is a visiting professor at the School for Conflict Analysis and Resolution at George Mason University, The University of Malta and The African University for Science and Technology in Nigeria.
+Maneshka Eliatamby's work focuses on WASH, gender equality, public health, and social inclusion among marginalized communities.
+Based in Sri Lanka, Maneshka provides technical assistance and research services on gender equality and social inclusion to USAID and foundation clients.
+Maneshka was a member of the Iris Group technical gender team to the Bill and Melinda Gates Foundation’s City Wide Inclusive Sanitation (CWIS) Program from 2018-2020.
+She co-led the gender analysis and strategic planning work with SNV in Khulna, Bangladesh and provided technical support to the CWIS cities in India, engaging on issues such as menstrual hygiene management and the cost-benefit of engaging women and gender minorities in the sanitation value chain.
+From 2017-2020, Maneshka focused on supporting private sector partners of the SHOPS Plus project in Nepal and conducting a gender assessment for the SHOPS Plus FP and TB programs in Nigeria, as well as supporting other Iris Group projects.
+In Nepal, her work includes integrating gender into social marketing programs, addressing gender equality in organizational policies and board governance, and strengthening organizational capacity for gender integration through the creation of a Gender Focal Point network at Nepal CRS Company, the social marketing firm that works with SHOPS Plus.
+She is also part of Iris Group’s research team, contributing to reviews of the evidence and best practices on gender equality and development outcomes for the Gates Foundation and Stanford University.
+Maneshka is currently a member of the WASHPaLS-COVID-19 deep dive research team in Nepal, carrying out a rapid assessment of WASH and COVID issues across the country.

+Before joining Iris Group, Maneshka was senior Asia regional manager at Search for Common Ground where she helped to manage BCC work in 12 countries in Asia.
+This included engaging on a number of television series in Kyrgyzstan, Nepal, Myanmar, Pakistan and Sri Lanka.
+Maneshka is the co-editor and author of the book Women Waging War & Peace (Continuum Press, 2011) and is a visiting professor at the School for Conflict Analysis and Resolution at George Mason University, The University of Malta and The African University for Science and Technology in Nigeria.